Posts

 Image

 The Ethiopian Air Force in the 1935 War of Abyssinia in the context of cancel culture, censorship and false beliefs.
 By Alberto Alpozzi, photo-reporter.
-The PEGASOS AITHIOPIKOS, in the 1350 illustration above, was a breed of winged, horned horse native to Aithiopia (Ethiopia) in sub-Saharan Africa.
-They descended from Pegasus, the celebrated horse of Greek myth, who was himself said to have been born on the shores of the Red Sea near Aithiopia.
-The ancients, in this case the Roman Pliny the Elder in the 1st century, had no problem believing that in Ethiopia there lived such creature. `Today, there recurs another Ethiopian mythical figure, perpetuated by false historians with a political agenda: that of the Ethiopian warrior, armed only with a spear and a shield, who immolated himself to defend his land against a technologically preponderant European invader.
-R ega...
+The PEGASOS AITHIOPIKOS, shown in the 1350 illustration above, was a breed of winged, horned horse believed to be native to Aithiopia—Ethiopia—in sub-Saharan Africa.
+It was said to descend from Pegasus, the celebrated horse of Greek myth, who was himself believed to have been born on the shores of the Red Sea near Aithiopia.
+Ancient writers, including the Roman author Pliny the Elder in the 1st century, readily accepted that such a creature lived in Ethiopia.
+Today, another Ethiopian myth has reappeared—promoted by false historians with political agendas: the image of the Ethiopian warrior, armed only with a spear and shield, sacrificing himself to defend his homeland against a technologically superior Europe...

 Cesare Sabelli and Giuseppe Bellanca for the record